-You type accented characters, symbols, and other special characters by holding down the Option key (the key labeled "Ctrl" on the right side of most PC keyboards) while you type one or more other keys.
+You type accented characters, symbols, and other special characters by holding down the Option key (the key labeled "Ctrl" on the right side of most PC keyboards; the key labeled "Option" on Macintosh keyboards) while you type one or more other keys.
 You type most accented characters by typing a dead key with the accent you want, followed by the letter you want accented.
 Dead keys are keys that when you press them, don't place a character on the screen until you type another character.
-For example, to type \acute{e} , you press Option-e and then you type e.
+For example, to type é, you press Option-E and then you type e.

 In the Keymap application, dead keys are indicated by a checked border.
 The keymap application is a good tool to use to find the accents and other special characters you want.
-For more information, see "Keymap" on page 124.
+For more information, see "Keymap" on page 114.